guardamo/OJ/README.md

 # OJ
-some codes for oj examination.
+There are some codes for oj examination in this repostory.